 - South, at Cesar Chavez and 5th Streets

-To ensure the MoPac Express Lanes remain free-flowing, variable tolls will be used to manage the number of vehicles entering the lanes at any given time.
-When traffic is heavy and demand for the Express Lanes is high, toll rates will increase.
-When demand is low, toll rates will go down.
-Changeable electronic signs will display current rates in real time, so drivers know the price before deciding whether to enter the lanes.
+To ensure the MoPac Express Lanes remain free-flowing, variable tolls are used to manage the number of vehicles entering the lanes at any given time.
+When traffic is heavy and demand for the Express Lanes is high, toll rates increase.
+When demand is low, toll rates go down.
+Changeable electronic signs display current rates in real time, so drivers know the price before deciding whether to enter the lanes.

 Once you are in the lanes, the price you saw on the signs is the price you are guaranteed to pay.
 Drivers entering after you or at different locations may pay a different rate.
-Initial toll rates could range from .25 to $4.00 per trip, but could be higher if demand is greater than projected.
-Tolls paid by users will be the source of money to repay the funds used to finance the project, including the sound walls and bicycle/pedestrian improvements.
+Initial toll rates are $0.30 per segment and $0.60 for a full length trip, but can be higher if demand is greater than projected.
+Tolls paid by users are the source of money to repay the funds used to finance the project, including the sound walls and bicycle/pedestrian improvements.

-The objective is to maintain free-flowing traffic in the Express Lane (speeds greater than 45 MPH) at all times, so rates will be adjusted to encourage or discourage users, based on current conditions.
-Rates will be determined by on the number of vehicles in the lane, the speed of the vehicles, and the rate of change-of-traffic conditions.
+The objective is to maintain free-flowing traffic in the Express Lane (speeds greater than 45 MPH) at all times, so rates are adjusted to encourage or discourage users, based on current conditions.
+Rates are determined by on the number of vehicles in the lane, the speed of the vehicles and the rate of change-of-traffic conditions.

-Until now, express buses and vanpools had to sit in traffic with all other vehicles on MoPac, but with the completion of the Express Lane, these transit vehicles will now be able to bypass congestion and get to their destination reliably and on time.
-The express lane will provide an opportunity for expanded Capital Metro Express Bus service and an incentive for greater participation in Capital Metro’s Ride Share vanpool program.
+Until now, express buses and vanpools had to sit in traffic with all other vehicles on MoPac, but with the completion of the Express Lane, these transit vehicles are now able to bypass congestion and get to their destination reliably and on time.
+The express lane provides an opportunity for expanded Capital Metro Express Bus service and an incentive for greater participation in Capital Metro’s Ride Share vanpool program.

 Because express lanes have been effective in other states.
 A good example is Minnesota.
 According to the Minnesota Department of Transportation: